jmiba/ai-service-chatbot/README.md

 # Viadrina Library Assistant 🤖📚

 An AI-powered Streamlit app using OpenAI Responses API.
-It answers university- and library-related questions with Retrieval-Augmented Generation (RAG), web search, and rich citations.
-Includes an admin UI for settings, prompt versioning, filters, analytics, and scraping/vectorization workflows.
+It answers domain-specific questions with Retrieval-Augmented Generation (RAG), web search, mcp support, and rich citations.
+Includes an admin UI for settings, prompt versioning, tools, analytics, and scraping/vectorization workflows.

+It can index any set of websites or internal documents to build a knowledge base for RAG.

+Use the app for research assistance, document discovery, or general Q&A over custom corpora.
+Feel free to use it as a starting point for building your own AI chat assistant with Streamlit and OpenAI.

 ![Viadrina Library Assistant](assets/viadrina-ub-logo.png)